vdasu/lighter-r/README.md

 ### Naming Convention ###
 The number following the logic gate symbol denotes the number of primitive logic gates used to implement the gate.
 For example, CNOT1 uses 1 XOR gate in its implementation.
 The 3 and 4 in the symbol for the FREDKIN gates represent the input size in bits.
 The 1 and 2 denote which output line is being used.
 For example, FREDKIN2_32 is the symbol for the 3 bit FREDKIN gate where the second output line is used.

+### TFC Support ###
+Inside the [/reversible-helper](./reversible-helper) directory, the [`lighter_to_tfc.py`](./reversible-helper/lighter_to_tfc.py) file allows to convert a generated C file to the [.tfc](http://webhome.cs.uvic.ca/~dmaslov/mach-read.html) format.
+To use it, pass the source file in the command line.
+The output file will have the same name and will be generated in the same direcroty as the source file.

 ## Notes ##

 1. The `-a` option should not be used while proceesing LIGHTER-R (i.e., together with `-q`).